Force: Third law

-Descriptions

-Since forces are perceived as pushes or pulls, this can provide an intuitive understanding for describing forces.
-As with other physical concepts (e.g. temperature), the intuitive understanding of forces is quantified using precise operational definitions that are consistent with direct observations and compared to a standard measurement scale.
-Through experimentation, it is determined that laboratory measurements of forces are fully consistent with the conceptual definition of force offered by Newtonian mechanics.
+Defining "force"

+Some textbooks use Newton's second law as a definition of force.
+However, for the equation $\mathbf{F} = m\mathbf{a}$ for a constant mass $m$ to then have any predictive content, it must be combined with further information.
+Moreover, inferring that a force is present because a body is accelerating is only valid in an inertial frame of reference.
+The question of which aspects of Newton's laws to take as definitions and which to regard as holding physical content has been answered in various ways, which ultimately do not affect how the theory is used in practice.
+Notable physicists, philosophers and mathematicians who have sought a more explicit definition of the concept of force include Ernst Mach and Walter Noll.

+Combining forces

 Forces act in a particular direction and have sizes dependent upon how strong the push or pull is.
 Because of these characteristics, forces are classified as "vector quantities".
 This means that forces follow a different set of mathematical rules than physical quantities that do not have direction (denoted scalar quantities).
 For example, when determining what happens when two forces act on the same object, it is necessary to know both the magnitude and the direction of both forces to calculate the result.
 If both of these pieces of information are not known for each force, the situation is ambiguous.
-For example, if you know that two people are pulling on the same rope with known magnitudes of force but you do not know which direction either person is pulling, it is impossible to determine what the acceleration of the rope will be.
-The two people could be pulling against each other as in tug of war or the two people could be pulling in the same direction.
-In this simple one-dimensional example, without knowing the direction of the forces it is impossible to decide whether the net force is the result of adding the two force magnitudes or subtracting one from the other.
-Associating forces with vectors avoids such problems.

 Historically, forces were first quantitatively investigated in conditions of static equilibrium where several forces canceled each other out.
 Such experiments demonstrate the crucial properties that forces are additive vector quantities: they have magnitude and direction.
 When two forces act on a point particle, the resulting force, the resultant (also called the net force), can be determined by following the parallelogram rule of vector addition: the addition of two vectors represented by sides of a parallelogram, gives an equivalent resultant vector that is equal in magnitude and direction to the transversal of the parallelogram.
 The magnitude of the resultant varies from the difference of the magnitudes of the two forces to their sum, depending on the angle between their lines of action.
-If acting on an extended body, their respective lines of application must also be specified in order to account for their effects on the body's motion.